CESP - Counseling, Educational and School Psychology

-This course is designed for school and agency employees to understand how families function by learning about different family theories and family therapies so they can become better teachers, counselors, and administrators.
+Designed for school and agency employees to understand how families function by learning about different family theories and family therapies so they can become better teachers, counselors, and administrators.

 CESP 750Q.
 Children with Criminal Justice Contact (1).

-Designed to allow participants to gain the necessary background and theory information regarding children who have had contact with the criminal justice system.
+Allows participants to gain necessary background and theory information regarding children who have had contact with the criminal justice system.
 Contact can be defined as children with incarcerated parents as well as children who have been incarcerated themselves.
 Understanding this expanding group of children, who are currently 2.3 percent of today's child population, can assist in working with them in many different settings, including educational environments.
 Participants work together in group activities to evaluate scenarios, view informative videos, and are required to choose an article for review and discussion pertaining to the subject in the class.

 CESP 750X.
 Brain Retraining (1).